 1. A UE hosts an MSGin5G Client.

-2. The MSGin5G Client registers with the MSGin5G Server and shares UE contact information.
+2. The MSGin5G Client has registered with the MSGin5G Server and has shared UE contact information.

-3. The MSGin5G Server determines to subscribe for monitoring of UE reachability events in the Core Network, e.g., that the UE is a sleepy node.
+3. The MSGin5G Server has determined to subscribe for monitoring of UE reachability events in the Core Network, e.g., that the UE is a sleepy node.

 NOTE: How the MSGin5G Server determines to subscribe for monitoring of UE reachability events in the Core Network is implementation dependent.